 The holidays are a time to relax and spend time with those important to you… and just maybe to treat them (and yourself!) to a little something nice.
-We’ve collected our top ten favorite environmentally friendly gift ideas, which are also darn clever examples of smart design.
+For our holiday gift guide we’ve collected our top ten favorite environmentally friendly gift ideas, which are also darn clever examples of smart design.
 Happy Holidays!

 1,2,3: Support A Good Cause